Systems Biology; Systems Medicine; Systems Pharmacology

-Our research interests lie at the interface of chemical physics and molecular biology.
-Our goal is to provide atomic and molecular level characterization of complex biomolecular systems and formulate quantitatively accurate microscopic models for predicting the interactions of various therapeutic agents with innate biochemical signaling mechanisms.
-We employ several computational algorithms ranging from techniques to treat electronic structure, molecular dynamics, Monte Carlo simulations, stochastic kinetic equations, and complex systems analyses in conjunction with the theoretical formalisms of statistical and quantum mechanics, and high performance computing in massively parallel architectures.
+Our research interests lie at the interface of biophysics and cellular engineering.
+Our goal is to provide quantitative mechanistic characterization of complex biological and physiological systems and formulate quantitatively accurate microscopic models for predicting the interactions of various therapeutic agents with innate biochemical signaling mechanisms, while retaining molecular specificity.
+We employ several computational algorithms ranging from techniques to treat electronic structure, molecular dynamics, Monte Carlo simulations, stochastic kinetic equations, continuum field methods, and complex systems analyses in conjunction with the theoretical formalisms of statistical and quantum mechanics, hydrodynamics, and high performance computing in massively parallel architectures.

 Multiscale Modeling of Intra-Cellular Trafficking